homiedopie/beberlei.de/drafts/extending_symfony2__templates_by_convention.rst

 template resolving magic automatically during the ``kernel.view`` event.

-SensioFrameworkExtraBundle does this out of the box with the ``@Template`` annotation, however we wan't to do better and skip even this annotation all together.
+SensioFrameworkExtraBundle does this out of the box with the ``@Template`` annotation, however we wan't to do better and make this work without annotations all together.

 The first step is extracting the code for bundle and controller name detection into a service class, we call it ``SymfonyClassUtils``.